sdawadi07/Menu/README.md

 - Handles invalid item names gracefully
 - Clean user interface through the console

-## Sample Menu
-Welcome to Nepali Thali
-View our menu

-Nepali Thali - $15
-Veg Momo - $10
-Chicken Momo - $13
-Thukpa - $10
-Chowmein - $12

 ## User Input Flow

 1. Enter the number of items you wish to order
 2. Enter item names one by one (e.g., `veg momo`, `chowmein`)
-3. Get the total bill printed at the end
+3. Get the total bill printed at the en

 ##  Technologies Used